golang/proposal/design/12166-subtests.md

 ### Flags

-The -test.run flag allows filtering of subtests given a comma-separated list of regular expressions, applying the following rules:
+The -test.run flag allows filtering of subtests given a prefix path where each path component is a regular expression, applying the following rules:

 * Each test has its own (sub) name.
 * Each test has a level.
 A top-level test (e.g. `func TestFoo`) has level 1, a test invoked with Run by such test has level 2, a test invoked by such a subtest level 3, and so forth.
-* The nth regular expression (n = 1,...) of --test.run filters a name of level n.
+* A (sub)test is run if the (level-1)-th regular expression resulting from splitting -test.run by '/' matches the test's name or if this regular expression is not defined.
-* An empty or non-defined string for a level matches any name (analogous to -run now).
+So for a -test.run not containing a '/' the behavior is identical to the current behavior.
-* Non-printable characters are replaced by an escape sequence, whitespace is replaced by  '␣' (U+2423), and commas by '‚' (U+201A).
-The latter allows commas in command line flags to work as separators.
-The same substitutions are done in regular expressions, except for the comma.
+* Spaces (as defined by unicode.IsSpace) are replaced by underscores.

-We use a “,” to separate the regular expressions because it is both a common way to define a list, because it is a character not frequently printed by `%+v` and because it plays well with regular expressions.
+Rules for -test.bench are analogous, except that only a non-empty -test.bench flag triggers running of benchmarks.

-Rules for -test.bench are analoguous.
+The implementation of these flags semantics can be done later.

 ####Examples:
 Select top-level test “TestFoo” and all its subtests: